spryker/spryker-docs/docs/sdk/dev/spryks/spryks.md

 </div>

 When you run a Spryk, the console asks you to provide all the needed arguments to build the Spryk.
-It is also possible to print all possible arguments to the console by using the `--{argument name}={argument value}` key.
+You can print all possible arguments to the console by using the `--{argument name}={argument value}` key.

 ### SprykGUI